liyp0095/publicNotes/Diary/July.md

 *Boa Meets Python*

 The Python parser, implemented in Java, is used to parse the source code retrieved by JGit from the local repository into AST data

+- talk with sumon about the r parser work.